 Finding flowers, even for ‘problem’ spots, can help to make sure bees and other pollinators are catered for.

 For areas of deep shade within a forest garden, your choice of flowers will of course be much more limited than on its sunnier fringes or dappled clearings.
-Some perennial shade flowers that can handle deep shade, however, are:
+Some perennials that can handle deep shade, however, are:

 - Acanthus mollis